 Some dairy foods, such as hard cheeses, contain little to no lactose and can be enjoyed without the fear of facing those dreaded symptoms later on.

 Yoghurts are another dairy food that may not need to be feared, as the probiotics found in yoghurt do some of that lactose-digesting for you, so your body doesn’t have to.
 For a lot of people, this can translate to having a small serve of yoghurt without symptoms, although it will still likely cause symptoms if larger amounts are consumed.

 Other Strategies That Can Help

 Eating smaller amounts of dairy throughout the day rather than having an all-in-one-hit kind of approach is also a great way of still being able to enjoy the benefits of the nutritional properties of dairy minus the usual consequences.

 Lactase tablets can be taken before eating dairy and once consumed, allow you to completely forget that you were ever lactose intolerant.
-These tiny lifesavers are loaded with the enzyme lactase, the one us lactose intolerants naturally lack, and allow us to enjoy any kind of dairy you can imagine – including that heavenly, chocolate-laden birthday cake you’ve been missing out on for too long.
+These tiny lifesavers are loaded with the enzyme lactase, and allow you to enjoy any kind of dairy you can imagine.

 Victoria Lekkas is a Bachelor of Applied Science/Masters of Dietetic Practice student at La Trobe University completing the second year of her four-year long journey to becoming an accredited practicing dietitian.
 Growing up in a Greek family, Victoria is passionate about the Mediterranean diet and issues surrounding gut health, intolerances and helping people achieve their optimal level of health.
 She is currently exploring all aspects of nutrition and dietetics and discovering where her skills and passions lie, and hopes to one day open her own private practice.